sueszli/notionBackup/docs.md

    the exported html files of notion are not updatable offline, as they are minified.

    they also style the majority of blocks awkwardly.

    this is where this tool comes in:

    - unzip html exported by notion app
    - prettify html files that are minified (see: https://stackoverflow.com/questions/76512571/how-to-unminify-format-html-without-changing-the-formatting)
    - fix css (ie. the code block font is too small) – i should take a closer look at the notionsnapshot exports
    - rewrite parts of html (ie. file names instead of file paths for assets)

+<br><br>

+## What's next?

+Turns out python sucks for this project.
+I'm going to rewrite this in node.js with typescript at some point.

+There are no html formatters in python that are as good as prettier.